shizhenbo/shizhenbo.github.io/_pages/about.md

 - *2024.06*, Project Leader of China Postdoctoral Science Foundation.
 - *2024.06*, Project Leader of the Advanced Computing and Intelligence Engineering Fund.
 - *2024.02*, Excellent Project Award of the Central Cyberspace Affairs Commission Innovation Program (1%).
-- *2024.01*, Selected into the Xiaomi Young Talents Program.
+- *2024.01*, Selected into the Xiaomi Young Talents Program.(小米青年学者)
 - *2023.09*, Project Leader of the FAST Observation Project (Computational Insights into Gravitational and Magnetospheric Interactions in Pulsar Systems).
 - *2022.09*, Project Leader of the Innovation Program of Cyberspace Administration of the CPC Central Committee, and received funding from the China Internet Development Fund and leading Internet companies (research on self-learning machine learning algorithms based on normal traffic rules, during PhD).